Ebony Magazine forced into involuntary bankruptcy

 In a statement released on their website Ebony Magazine writes “In 1945 EBONY was launched to create visibility for Black Americans, who were invisible in the white press at the time — unless they committed crimes.
 Seventy-five years later, we are proud to continue to bring an authoritative perspective on the multidimensional Black community and serve as a catalyst for reflection and progression.”

 Back in 2019, the original owners, Johnson Publishing Company, filed for bankruptcy.
 Both Ebony and Jet Magazine were sold in 2016, theGrio notes, to the Texas-based company now also facing bankruptcy.
+Those who are also considering to file for bankruptcy may speak with a bankruptcy attorney to better understand the process and explore all of your options.

 The filing “was an attempt to re-position the company’s iconic assets, including the Ebony and Jet brands, for long-term success,” says Parkview in a statement to The Root.